-Defines the high water mark which must be reached in order for a route failure alarm to be triggered, within the period configured in option route-failurealarm-period.
+Defines the high water mark which must be reached in order for a route failure alarm to be triggered, within the period configured in the route-failure-alarm-period configuration option.

 Valid Values: Positive integer for absolute value or floating point number followed by % (percent) symbol.
-For example; 10%, 2.25%, 5E-2%.
+For example-10%, 2.25%, 5E-2%.

-Defines the low water mark which must be reached, while under the route failure alarm condition, within the period configured in route-failure-alarmperiod.
+Related Feature: See "Support for Failed Route Notification" on page 161 Defines the low water mark which must be reached, while under the route failure alarm condition, within the period configured in the route-failure-alarm-period configuration option.